 More rock paintings can also be seen at Tham Chao Lae, located 20 km further south along the coast near the village of Baan Laem Sak.
 The national park is vast and includes both land and sea, including the island of Ko Hong.
 But that's a lot to see in one day.

-You can go kayaking along the beautiful Khao Ka Rot peninsula (also spelled Karos).
-On the way there, not far from the Tree Top Adventure, you can visit the Khlang Cave.
+You can kayak along the stunning Khao Ka Rot peninsula (also spelled Karos).
+On the way there, not far from Tree Top Adventure, you can visit Khlang Cave.

-To get there, if you don't have your own transport (which is still the cheapest option...), you can take a songthaew to Ao Luek (it is usually sky blue with a red stripe and marked "Ao Luk" in Latin letters).
-It will pass in front of the River View Hotel on the corner of Maharaj Soi 10 and Uttarakit Road, or next to the Vogue Department Store on Maharaj Road in Krabi Town.
+To get there , if you don't have your own transport (which remains the cheapest option…), you can take a songthaew to Ao Luek (it's usually sky blue with a red stripe and marked "Ao Luk" in Latin letters).
+It will pass by the River View Hotel at the corner of Maharaj Soi 10 and Uttarakit Road, or next to the Vogue Department Store on Maharaj Road, in Krabi Town.

 Please note that these only depart between 07:00 and 10:00.
 They will drop you off at the centre of Ao Luek, from there you can hire a taxi to the park.

-In the Baan Bor Thor village, near the park entrance, villagers will offer you kayak rentals for 500 Baht, or if you prefer the "easy" option, long-tail boats for 600 Baht.
-These will take you to several caves including the Phi Hua To Cave ou Tham Hua Kalok Cave, literally, the cave with the human skull.
+In the village of Baan Bor Thor , near the park entrance, villagers will offer kayak rentals for 500 Baht, or, if you prefer the "easy" option, longtail boats for 600 Baht.
+These will take you to several caves, including Phi Hua To Cave or Tham Hua Kalok Cave , literally, the cave with the human skull.

 Krabi islands where to stay